James Goss (producer)

-James Goss (born 1974) is an English writer and producer, known both for his work in cult TV spin-off media, including tie-in novels and audio stories for Doctor Who and Torchwood, and for his fictional works beyond ready made universes.
+James Goss (born 1974) is an English writer and producer, known both for his work in cult TV spin-off media, including tie-in novels and audio stories for Doctor Who and Torchwood, and for his fictional works beyond established universes.

 Doctor Who

 Online content

 In 2000, Goss was made a BBC senior content producer and put in charge of the BBC's official Doctor Who website.
 Originally the site was part of the BBC's Cult TV website.
 Goss slowly expanded the content to include Buffy the Vampire Slayer, Farscape, The Simpsons, 24 and Doctor Who.
 He was subsequently voted Number 19 in TV Cream's 2004 poll of Top 50 Media Movers and Shakers.

-With the return of Doctor Who in 2005, the Cult site was slowly wound down in order to concentrate solely on the show.
+With the return of Doctor Who, the Cult site was slowly wound down in order to concentrate solely on the show.
 Goss moved to BBC Wales to oversee the production of the new show's web site, expanding the contents to include cast and crew interviews, games and spin-off sites based on the broadcast episodes.
 His aim was to construct a whole world beyond the show that viewers could get further involved in, notably employing graphic designer Lee Binding for front pages and site design, and writer Joseph Lidster for the spin-off sites' fictional content.
-Sequence, a Cardiff-based design agency, were also responsible for all of the 2006 Doctor Who series games, experiences and many of the associated websites.
+Sequence, a UK based creative and experience design agency, were also responsible for all of the Doctor Who series extended-fiction games, experiences and many of the associated websites.
 Goss also produced the video clip "krill-loop" for a tie-in website.

+In 2020, he wrote the animated series Daleks!.